 The 60 MHz Power Mac 6100 was the entry-level Power Mac when Apple introduced its first PowerPC models in March 1994.
 Built into the Quadra 610 case, the 6100 contains a PDS (processor direct slot) that can be converted to a NuBus slot with an adapter.

 To save money, the 6100 uses system memory for video (up to 615 KB, depending on resolution and bit-depth), not separate VRAM.
-Thus, one way to improve performance is to add a video card, either Apple AV card or a third-party one.
-(This also makes it possible to run two monitors.)
+Thus, one way to improve performance is to add a video card, either the Apple AV card or a third-party video card.
+(This also makes it possible to run two monitors, one from system memory and the other from a video card.)
 Another is to add a 1 MB level 2 cache, as noted on our benchmark page.
-More details at PowerMac 6100 Graphics Performance.
+More details at PowerMac 6100 Graphics Updates.

 The 6100 was boosted to 66 MHz in January 1995.